texhex/BiosSledgehammer/README.md

 Manufacturer == 1229346816
 #1229346816 is IFX

-# The TPM Spec version we want this this device to have
+# The TPM Spec version we want this device to have
 SpecVersion == 2.0

 # The Firmware version we want this device to have